I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_discover_request.md

 For more information about these members, see
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

+`DiscoverType`

+The device discovery mode to use.

 `ScanType`

 Scanning type used during the scan phase of device discovery.

+`uDiscoverTimeout`

+Maximum time, in milliseconds, to complete the discovery operation.
+A miniport can complete a discovery in less time, however, it should not use any more time than specified by this value.
+This is the total time allowed for completion of all phases of device discovery.

 `uDeviceFilterListOffset`